Global Television (Australia)

 Global Television is a large television production company with studios in Australia's two largest cities Sydney and Melbourne.
 It was co-founded in 1988 by Bruce Fink.
 They have been responsible for handling the technical side of most top live sport and entertainment events produced and broadcast in Australia.

-Global Television's Sydney studios are located at the Australian Technology Park in the inner city suburb of Eveleigh.
+Global Television's Sydney studios are located at South Eveleigh in the inner city suburb of Eveleigh.
 The new studios were built in 2010, and produce a large number of Australian programmes from its two studios.

 Global Television's Melbourne studios are located in the inner suburb of South Melbourne and occupy the previous existing HSV-7 Studios.
-The four open studios are home to such shows as Dancing with the Stars, The Chase Australia, Family Feud and Fox Footy.
+The four open studios are home to such shows as Dancing with the Stars, The Chase Australia, My Kitchen Rules, Family Feud, Fox Footy and Taskmaster.

-Global Television also occupies the former ATV-10 Studios in the outer suburb of Nunawading where Neighbours is produced at Forest Hill.
+Global Television also occupied the former ATV-10 Studios in the outer suburb of Nunawading where Neighbours is produced at Forest Hill for a number of years, this is now operated by FremantleMedia.

 Acquired

-In January 2014, NEP Broadcasting acquired Global Television for an undisclosed amount from Catalyst Investments and Global Television is now completely part of the NEP worldwide network.
-NEP also acquired Harry Michaels Silk Studios (formerly zerO1zerO) in the same year, reducing the number of competing O.B. and studio production hire facilities.
+In January 2014, NEP Group acquired Global Television for an undisclosed amount from Catalyst Investments and Global Television is now completely part of the NEP worldwide network.
+NEP also acquired Harry Michaels' Silk Studios (formerly zerO1zerO) in the same year, reducing the number of competing outside broadcasting and studio production hire facilities.